Charnnarong/misc/How to find Camel component endpoint's properties.md

 (figure 2)
 Click OK
 -----------------
 3.)
-Look at a class the component is extended from, in this case "JmsComponent"
+Look at a package where the component is.
+There will be xxxEndpoint.class, in this case "ActiveMQEndpoint"

 ![alt text](http://i.imgur.com/0aUS4Ul.png "figure 3")
+(figure 3)
 -----------------
 4.)
 Open Members view : Window > Show View > Other.. > Java Browsing > Members
 ![alt text](http://i.imgur.com/dCcB3p7.png "figure 4")